ilyasotkov/learning-kubernetes/labs/lab1/overview.md

-# Lab 1 overview: How do I create a Kubernetes cluster and how do I maintain it?
+# Lab 1: How do I create a Kubernetes cluster and how do I maintain it?

 In this first lab, we'll go from absolute zero to having a bare Kubernetes installation.
 In [the next lab](/labs/lab2/overview.md), we'll prepare that cluster for production, and [in the third lab](/labs/lab3/overview.md) we'll use the cluster to deploy several generic and custom apps.

-## Lab 1: Create and upgrade a Kubernetes cluster
+## Overview

 In the first part of the lab, we'll use [Terraform](/) as a tool for declaratively creating a Kubernetes cluster.
 [Create a Kubernetes cluster](/labs/lab1/create-cluster.md)